Fabio Lohei

-Fabio Lohei (born 12 April 2005) is a Luxembourgian footballer who plays as a left-back for the French club Metz II and the Luxembourg national team.
+Fabio Lohei (born 12 April 2005) is a Luxembourgish footballer who plays as a left-back for German club Eintracht Trier 05 and the Luxembourg national team.

 Career

 A youth product of Differdange and Racing FC, Lohei joined the youth academy of Metz in 2018.
-He was promoted to Metz reserves for the 2022-23 season.
+He was promoted to Metz reserves for the 2022–23 season.

 International career

 Lohei is a youth international for Luxembourg, having played up to the Luxembourg U19s.
 He was called up to the senior Luxembourg national team for a set of matches in June 2022.
 He debuted with the senior Luxembourg in a friendly 2–2 tie with Hungary on 17 November 2022.